We get this question all the time: Is my insurance company on my side? Yes and no. Let’s talk about car accidents.

 With that in mind, you will want to talk to an experienced, board certified attorney to guide you through your case and defend you from the “tricks” that insurance companies will sometimes try to pull.

 We highly encourage you to get our free book on car accident claims in Virginia.
-It has vital information that you need in order to make a good legal decision about your situation.
+It has vital information that you need to make a good legal decision about your situation.

 You can also set up a free consultation with one of the attorneys at BenGlassLaw about your car accident case.
 Simply start by calling us at (703)584-7277.